docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/the-xml-object.rst

 - Elements that are meant to be in the default namespace (and thus accessible with simple accessors) must use the namespace prefix.
 - All elements that do not have a specific namespace assignment are in the empty namespace, rather than the default namespace.
-In order to access them, you must use a :ref:`Namespace object <missing link>` with the empty string as the URI.
+In order to access them, you must use a :ref:`namespace-object` with the empty string as the URI.

 --------------------------------------------------------------------------------